GospelTrust/kairos-th-513/docs/content/_week-05/session-13.md

 b.
 Paul bolsters the case for the preexistence of Christ by telling the Colossians that Jesus already existed before anything else came into existence; in fact, he created everything.

  Col. 1:15-17a: “He is the image of the invisible God, the firstborn of all creation.
 16 For by him all things were created, in heaven and on earth, visible and invisible, whether thrones or dominions or rulers or authorities—all things were created through him and for him.
-17 And he is before all things . . .”
+17 And he is before all things…”
 However, the phrase, “firstborn” seems to suggest that Jesus, as the Jehovah’s Witnesses teach, is a created being—meaning, he did not exist before that event.